flammie/docs/_urj-pos/PUNCT.md

 shortdef: 'punctuation'
 ---

-This document is a placeholder for the language-specific documentation for `PUNCT`.
+Punctuation marks are a small subset of symbols used for sentence structure annotation.